farirpgs/fari-app/lib/docs/fate-stunts.md

 - **Cool Hand.** A steady hand can be critical when things get hairy.
 Your hands never shake and never waver. +2 to overcome actions with Burglary whenever you perform fine manual work. (adapted from Spirit of the Century SRD, §6.26.1)
 - \* **Cutpurse.** Once per scene, as a free action, you can attempt to pick the pocket of someone in the same zone as you.
 Success at no cost on this roll means your victim is not even aware of the theft.
 (Peter Blake)
 - **Hatpin Maestro.** You don’t ever have to spend a fate point to declare that you have the proper tools for lockpicking or disabling a device, even in extreme situations (like being imprisoned and separated from all your stuff).
 This source of opposition is just off the table. (adapted from Spirit of the Century SRD, §6.6.2)
 - **Preferred Target.** Thieves have specialities, just like scientists.
 Pick a type of location or object (e.g. banks, apartments, handbags).
-You gain +2 to your Burglary skill when using it against that type of target. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+You gain +2 to your Burglary skill when using it against that type of target.
 - **Security Specialist.** You don’t have to be present to provide active opposition to someone trying to overcome security measures you put in place or worked on.
 (Normally, a character would roll against passive opposition for that.)
 (Fate Core, p.99)

 ### After the Job